ManageIQ/manageiq-pods/README.md

 ## Purpose

 This example gives a base template to deploy a multi-pod ManageIQ appliance with the DB stored in a persistent volume on OpenShift.
 It provides a step-by-step setup including cluster administrative tasks as well as basic user information and commands.
-The ultimate goal of the project is to be able to decompose the ManageIQ appliance into several containers running on a pod or a series of pods.
+The ultimate goal of the project is to be able to decompose the ManageIQ appliance into several containers.

 ### Prerequisites: